edward-prosser/corda-docs/content/en/docs/cdl/smart-contract-view/status-constraints.md

 {{< figure zoom="../resources/cdl-agreement-smart-contract-status-constraints.png" width="1000" title="Click to zoom image in new tab/window" >}}

-In our example use case we use Status constraints to show which state properties must be populated for a particular status.
-In particular we want to:
+In the Agreement example use case, Status constraints are used to show which state properties must be populated for a particular status.
+In particular, the aim is to:

- - Mandate that rejectionReason and rejectedBy are set to null when in the PROPOSED status.
+* Mandate that rejectionReason and rejectedBy are set to null when in the PROPOSED status.
- - Mandate that rejectionReason and rejectedBy are filled in when in the REJECTED status.
+* Mandate that rejectionReason and rejectedBy are filled in when in the REJECTED status.

-We have not specified whether the fields should be null or populated in the AGREED status.
+Whether the fields should be null or populated in the AGREED status has not been specified.

+{{ <note> }}
- Note, when using Kotlin types, fields cannot be null unless they are marked as nullable with a '?' after the type, eg rejectionReason: String?.
+When using Kotlin types, fields cannot be null unless they are marked as nullable with a '?' after the type, eg rejectionReason: String?.
 So there is no need to specify that a non-nullable field, eg buyer: Party must be populated, it is implied in the class type.
 Although in the example, we have stated it explicitly anyway.
+{{< /note >}}